MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 For example, a transition on a small part of the screen will look better than a transition affecting the whole screen.
 A transition will look perfect if the partial buffer can hold all the lines to repaint.
 Since the buffer holds a group of lines, a horizontal transition may not look the same as a vertical transition.

-Refer to :ref:`section_display_partial_buffer` for more information on partial buffer mode.

 Desktop and widget states
 -------------------------